Steviie8/Steven_Portfolio/code.md

 # === Configuration (these can be moved to settings.toml for a real project) ===
 # For this example, we'll hardcode them based on your request.
 # In a real application, you'd load these from settings.toml using os.getenv
-API_URL = "https://api.thingspeak.com/channels/3015724/feeds.json?api_key=RX010SRJCW9PCG8V&results=2" # Replace with your actual API endpoint
+API_URL = API URl # Replace with your actual API endpoint

 # === Globals ===
 _display = None